cawka/cs118-spring2017/project-1.md

 - The client should gracefully process incorrect hostname and port number and exist with a non-zero exit code (you can assume that the specified file is always correct).
 In addition to exit, the server must print out on standard error (`std::cerr`) an error message that starts with `ERROR:` string.

-- Client application should exit with code 0 after successful transfer of the file to server.
+- Client application should exit with code zero after successful transfer of the file to server.
 It should support transfer of files that are up to 100 MiB file.

 - Client should handle connection and transmission errors.
 The reaction to network or server errors should be **no longer that 10 seconds**.
 This includes connection and transmission stages: (1) timeout to connect to server should be no longer than 10 seconds, and (2) reaction to no data from server (not being able to send more data to server) should be no longer than 10 seconds, after which connection should be aborted.